The Happenings on Shaw Hill

 * * *

 I know to you, the reader, this will sound implausible.
 Why not go to the police?
 Or the proper authorities?
-Why try to be a hero like this is a movie?
+Why try to be a hero like this is make-believe?

 The reason was time.

-I had already gone to authorities and that had been a dead end.
-They weren’t missing long enough and me snooping around in the basement and seeing feet wrapped up in a rug wasn’t compelling enough for them.
+I had already gone to the authorities.
+That was a dead end.
+They weren’t missing long enough and, evidently, snooping around in someone’s basement and seeing feet wrapped up in a rug wasn’t compelling enough for them.
 I wish I had taken a picture with my phone.
 The officer I spoke with said that was all I needed to have.
 Without one it would be difficult to get a warrant.

 * * *

-Like usual there was no activity over there all day.
-It was dead.
-The only time any of us saw activity was at night.
+Like usual there was no activity over there during day.
+The only time we saw anyone was at night.
 I put on my jacket and work boots and made my way over.

 It was brisk, colder than the day before, and I wished that I had put on my winter coat.

 I reached the door and knocked.
-And I know how this sounds.
-Why are you knocking now when just the day before he had his hands around your neck going for the kill?
-Should I pretend to be observing pleasantries at this point?
-And now I was knocking on his door.
-What was wrong with me?
-Well, I was not knocking out of courtesy or etiquette.
+And I know how that sounds.
+Why are you knocking when just the day before he had his hands around Dr. Scotts’ neck going for the kill?
+Do you really need to be observing accepted norms?
+Well, I was not knocking out of courtesy.

 I wanted to make sure he was asleep.